turingschool/backend-curriculum-site/module1/lessons/inheritance.md

 ## Summary

 * Why might we decide to use inheritance?
 * What is the syntax for creating a class that inherits from another class?
+How many classes can you inherit from and how do you decide which should inherit from which?
 * What does `super`, do and what are the differences between the three different ways you can call it?
 * What does it mean to override a method in Ruby?